 Travel and Tourism Research Group

-Travel and tourism is widely recognized as being one of the largest and fastest growing economic sectors in the world.
+Travel and tourism is widely recognized as one of the largest and fastest-growing economic sectors in the world.
 It contributes to 10% of global GDP and supports one in ten jobs (World Travel & Tourism Council, 2018).
-Travel also benefits personal growth and well-being through interacting with diverse cultures and landscapes.
+Travel also benefits personal growth and wellbeing through interacting with diverse cultures and landscapes.

-The number of communities investing in tourism to generate local economic activity, create job opportunities for their residents, and generate tax revenue to support essential public services for residents and visitors alike is on the rise globally.
-As a result, responsibly managed travel and tourism has become a key driver of socio-economic progress in communities large and small.
+A rising number of communities invest in tourism to generate local economic activity, create job opportunities for their residents, generate tax revenue to support essential public services for residents and visitors alike, and preserve and share local cultural and natural heritage.
+As a result, responsibly managed travel and tourism have become a key driver of socio-economic wellbeing in large and small communities.